-Over the years, the composition program has designed a curriculum that reflects the best research and theory in the field of rhetoric and composition.
+Over the years, the composition program has designed curricula that reflect the best research and theory in the field of Rhetoric and Composition.
 In general, we support a process approach to the teaching of writing, and our goals and practices are based on the recommendations and position statements of the National Council of Teachers of English (NCTE) and the Conference on College Composition and Communication (CCCC), two of the professional organizations that connect members of our field.
-Any new writing teacher would do well to become a member of these organizations, to subscribe to their journals-particularly College Composition and Communication-and to participate in the regional and national meetings that are hosted by these organizations.
+Any new writing teacher would do well to become a member of these organizations, to subscribe to their journals- particularly College Composition and Communication-and to participate in the regional and national meetings that are hosted by these organizations.

-Scholarship in composition studies has shown that the process approach is used in many programs across the country, but we have also learned that there is no single best approach to writing instruction.
+Scholarship in Composition Studies has shown that the process approach is used in many programs across the country, but we have also learned that there is no single best approach to writing instruction.
 The focus on process is intended to help each student develop more expertise in writing for various situations, academic and otherwise.
-To accomplish this goal, we have designed a curriculum that allows TAs to develop their best version of process instruction while maintaining programmatic consistency.
-The following sections of this Teachers' Guide describe the program's general pedagogical positions followed by several versions of our curriculum (strands) based on the program's required texts.
+To accomplish this goal, we have designed curricula that allow TAs to develop their best version of process instruction while maintaining programmatic consistency.
+The following sections of this Teachers' Guide describe the program's general pedagogical positions followed by several versions of our curricula (we call "strands") based on the program's required texts.
 We expect you to review the available strands and adopt one that best suits your developing understanding of writing instruction and your strengths as a teacher.